-Anxiety is a highly debilitating and common problem.
-It is estimated that 18 percent of adults and 25 percent of adolescents suffer from an anxiety disorder (link to proof from Apa or Jama etc), making it the most diagnosed psychological problem in the United States.
-Whether it is generalized anxiety, social anxiety, or a panic disorder it is likely to cause a fair amount of physical, mental or emotional disruption in your life.
-Luckily, anxiety issues are treatable and manageable with a variety of techniques and therapies. .
-Here are three of the Let’s look at the best treatments to help alleviate your anxiety and help you get on with your life. get rid of anxiety.
+Anxiety is a highly debilitating and common disorder.
+18 percent of adults and 25 percent of adolescents are estimated to suffer from an anxiety disorder, making it the most diagnosed psychological problem in the United States.
+Whether it is generalized anxiety, social anxiety, or a panic disorder, it is likely to cause a fair amount of physical, mental, or emotional disruption in your life.
+Luckily, anxiety issues are treatable with a variety of techniques and therapies.
+Here are the best treatments to help alleviate your anxiety and help you get on with your life.

 Cognitive Behavioral Therapy (CBT)